karlssberg/Motiv/Karlssberg.Motiv/Or/Or.md

 var isExtaSecurityNeeded = isProductAtRiskOfTheft | isAtRiskLocation;

-isExtaSecurityNeeded.Satisfied; // returns true
+isExtaSecurityNeeded.Satisfied; // true
-isExtaSecurityNeeded.Reason; // returns "the product is at risk of theft | the store has high incidents of shop lifting" isExtaSecurityNeeded.Assertions; // returns ["the product is at risk of theft", "the store has high incidents of shop lifting"]
+isExtaSecurityNeeded.Reason; // "the product is at risk of theft | the store has high incidents of shop lifting" isExtaSecurityNeeded.Assertions; // ["the product is at risk of theft", "the store has high incidents of shop lifting"]
 ```